Students must fill a booking form, Accommodation Booking Form . Submit the form along with RM500.00 booking fee to reserve the room.

 If a student fails to attend a scheduled examination on medical grounds, he / she can request for a Special Consideration (Special Examination).
 However, please note that only a medical report from a registered medical practitioner OR proof of hospitalization will be accepted for this purpose.
 The application for the Special Consideration Examination must be made and submitted to Student Information Centre (SIC) not later than 3 working days from the scheduled examination date.
 The application form can be obtained from Swinburne Website.

 Students who fail to attend an examination because they misread an examination schedule shall not receive any concession from the University.

 The PROVISIONAL examination schedule will be published ONE (1) MONTH PRIOR TO THE EXAMINATION PERIOD.
-Students have one (1) week to provide feedback or report on clashes of schedule to Student Central, if any.
+Students have one (1) week to provide feedback or report on clashes of schedule to Student Information Centre (SIC), if any.
 Please be reminded NOT to make any travel reservations prior to the publication of FINAL examination schedule.